 I love my wok, but if you don’t have one – any large flat-bottomed pan will work.

 For my version, I used Portabella Mushrooms to add that ‘meaty element’.
 Don’t like mushrooms?
 You could easily use baked Tofu Cubes, soy curls, or just use the veggies all by themselves.
 It will still be awesome.

 But I used about 8 oz of sliced Portabellas.
-I dumped them in my hot wok and added a tablespoon or two of water to keep them from sticking.
+I dumped them in my hot wok and added a tablespoon or two of veg broth to keep them from sticking.
 You could also use a splash of soy sauce or white wine too.

 Once the mushrooms have softened, add about 3 cloves of minced garlic and maybe another splash of liquid.
-Stir that for about 30 seconds or until the garlic becomes fragrant, and then dump them into the bowl with your noodles.
+Stir that for about 30 seconds or until the garlic becomes fragrant.

 The Stir Fry